ivucicev/eenvo.io/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

-**Important:**
-Eenvo uses third-party components such as DevExtreme by DevExpress, which are not open source and require a valid commercial license for production use.
-You are responsible for obtaining and complying with all third-party licenses.

 Feel free to contribute or open issues for feature requests and bug reports.

 ---

-*This project is not affiliated with DevExtreme or PocketBase.
-All trademarks are property of their respective owners.*